 Applying these criteria, it is clear that limited discovery is warranted in this case.
-First, Plaintiff-Petitioner has set forth a viable ground to challenges the Regulation as laid out in Plaintiff-Petitioner's petition and in his response to Defendants-Respondents' cross-motion to dismiss.
-If Bitcoin is not a "financial product or service," then Defendants-Respondents' cross-motion to dismiss must be denied and relief must be granted to Plaintiff-Petitioner without further review.
+First, Plaintiffs-Petitioners have set forth a viable ground to challenge the Regulation as laid out in Plaintiffs-Petitioners' Amended Complaint and in their responses to Defendants-Respondents' cross-motions to dismiss.
+If Bitcoin is not a "financial product or service," then Defendants-Respondents' recent cross-motion to dismiss must be denied and relief must be granted to Plaintiffs-Petitioners without further review.
 Furthermore, even if the Court decides Bitcoin is a "financial product or service," this limited discovery will assist the court in evaluating whether the Regulation was promulgated in an arbitrary and capricious fashion.